serialscriptr/PSExplorer/README.md

 - Variables: Based on environmnet get special variables specific to the environment (etc MDT/SCCM)
 - New tab: Objects
 - New tab: Host/runtime ps version info and all available ps versions
+- New tab: cmdlet/function etc explorer for modules installed
 - Add theme/color options to menu strip
 - Anything else I can think of later that might be useful